 Healthy personal boundaries are the key to healthy relationships.
-Without them, it is impossible to have healthy relationships.
+Without them, healthy relationships are impossible.
 Yes, you heard that right.
 Impossible.
 That is because boundaries provide a necessary and very important distinction between yourself and other people.
 It is where you end and others begin, and vice versa.
-Every kind of relationship can benefit from healthy personal boundaries, whether it’s a spouse, boyfriend, co-worker, family member, friend, child, or parent,
+Every kind of relationship can benefit from healthy personal boundaries, whether it’s a spouse, boyfriend, co-worker, family member, friend, child, or parent.

 What Are Boundaries?

-- Physical boundaries – these includes your body, personal space, time, and privacy.
+- Physical boundaries—these include your body, personal space, time, and privacy.
 You determine if and how someone will touch you, who you will allow into your personal space, who utilizes your time and how much, and what you consider private.

-- Material boundaries – these define your property and determine what others are allowed to do with it, and when.
-This includes things like money, bank account, car, clothing, food, your home or apartment, or anything else that belongs to you.
+- Material boundaries—these define your property and determine what others are allowed to do with it, and when.
+These includes things like money, bank account, car, clothing, food, your home or apartment, or anything else that belongs to you.

 Why Are Boundaries So Important?